vast-coding/install-notes/INSTALL.md

-# Install a new Next.js 13 app using pnpm with
+# Initialize a new Next.js 13 app using pnpm

 - auto-formatting
 - Next 13 with src/app directory